 During the detailed preliminary examination, it is determined how severe the ametropia is and which procedure the patient is suitable for.

 A basic distinction is made between presbyopia and farsightedness (hyperopia).
-While presbyopia is an age-related visual disorder that most of the people get between 45 and 60 and is characterized by the progressive loss of natural flexibility and clarity of the lens.
+While presbyopia is an age-related visual disorder that most of the people get between 45 and 60 and is characterised by the progressive loss of natural flexibility and clarity of the lens.
 The congenital cause of farsightedness is almost always too short eyeball.

 If you suffer from farsightedness and would like a treatment that permanently corrects your ametropia it is recommended the most modern laser eye surgery treatment method.
-Depending on the thickness of the cornea, eye laser treatment can be carried out for hyperopia up to +4 D. EuroEyes clinic group offers you professional treatment, a high level of technical expertise and many years of experience of its highly specialized eye surgeons in the field of eye laser treatment .The latest and most modern examination and treatment methods are used at EuroEyes.
+Depending on the thickness of the cornea, eye laser treatment can be carried out for hyperopia up to +4 D. EuroEyes clinic group offers you professional treatment, a high level of technical expertise and many years of experience of its highly specialised eye surgeons in the field of eye laser treatment .The latest and most modern examination and treatment methods are used at EuroEyes.